Meal Plan: What To Eat A Day Before A Colonoscopy (1 Day Before)

 Nutritional Balance

 While preparing for a colonoscopy, it is crucial to maintain proper nutrition.
-A day before the procedure, the pre-colonoscopy meal plan typically includes clear liquids and easily digestible foods that provide essential nutrients without leaving residue in the colon.
+A day before the procedure, the pre-colonoscopy meal plan typically includes clear liquids and easily digestible foods that provide essential nutrients and clear liquid diet suitable proteins, without leaving residue in the colon.

 Safety